 If I get coronavirus while pregnant, can it be passed to my unborn child?
 Could it hurt my unborn child?

-“We have no affirmative information telling us that COVID-19 has a negative effect on babies delivered to mothers with the virus,” Rochester said, and refers to the information updated daily from the CDC.
+“We have no affirmative information telling us that COVID-19 has a negative effect on babies delivered to mothers with the virus,” Rochester said and refers to the information updated regularly from the CDC.

-However, in limited recent case studies of infants born to mothers with COVID-19 published in the peer-reviewed literature, none of the infants have tested positive for the virus that causes COVID-19, according to the CDC.
-Additionally, virus was not detected in samples of amniotic fluid or breast milk.
+In limited case studies of infants born to mothers with COVID-19 published in medical literature, the virus was not detected in samples of amniotic fluid or breast milk.

-And at this time, there is no information on long-term health effects on infants either with COVID-19, or those exposed in utero to the virus that causes COVID-19.
+At this time, there is no information on long-term health effects on infants with COVID-19, or those exposed in utero to the virus that causes COVID-19.